RadLuli/Ampersand/DEFS/notes.md

-# Reader annotations
-*Usage*
+# Meshes and scrapbooks
+*Automatic and user-generated reader annotations*

+A **Mesh** is a circular tree diagram, drawn in hyperbolic space[^1], and used to visually organize the information in an hierarchical form, showing the relationships among branches of a selected subject.
+Meshes are often created around a single concept in the center, to which associated representations of ideas are added.
+Major ideas connect directly to the central concept, and other concepts branch out from them.

+Meshes look like *mind maps[^2]*, but with more features, multidimensional, and integrated and with an artificial intelligence system to interpret similar content and rank popular connections between similar associations.

+Among the many strengths of this format are:
+- **Multi-dimensionality** — branches and topics can be of any size, and vary immensely;
+- **Non-linearity** — topics can start from any point;
+- **Thematic diversity** — any topic can build upon any other.
+Its relevance is up to the author of the mesh;
+- **Formal diversity** — colors, shapes, sounds, photos, videos, links, texts and dictations are some possible formats to use.

+## Automatic meshes

+When an electronic text document is imported into the Format, its index/TOC is copied to a mesh, and its ISBN (if available) is queried to manage its position in the [information landscape](landscape.md), and whether there are already any references to it or its authors.

-## Scrapbooks
+## Scrapbooks and private meshes

 Are collections of unrelated user notes, in any form available.
-When they are organised in a tree structure, they become meshes.
+When organised in a tree structure, they become private meshes.

-## Public notes and meshes
-Can be shared, ranked, combined with other notes and commented, just like books.
-They are dynamic, though, not to be considered finished, unless marked as such.

-## Unpublished user-created meshes
-are considered **scrapbooks**, and can be made from scratch; from system-generated meshes; or from public meshes.
-They can be kept private indefinitely or optimized and shared in three ways: as full meshes; as parts of larger meshes; or as locations in the information landscape.
+Private user meshes can be made from scratch, from system-generated meshes or from public meshes.
+They can be kept private indefinitely or optimized and shared in three ways:
+- as full meshes;
+- as parts of larger meshes; or
+- as locations in the information landscape.

 Notes can only become public when their author is logged to the system, even if offline.
 Only logged users can submit content, comment or act on the network.
-Unpublished user-created meshes are considered scrapbooks, and can be made from scratch; from system-generated meshes; or from public meshes.

-*join with 5 Mesh?*

-**Marginalia** — reader annotations in book margins[^1] are (for me, at least) the pinnacle point of a book relationship with its audience, intense up to the point where  readers cannot contain themselves and **need** to mark right there, in the book body, their opinion and/or additional comments.
-It is a very rich moment that needs to be shared, for even the note-takers tend to be surprised by their impact when rereading their notes.
-Sadly, these notes are usually wasted.

-[^1]: See JACKSON, H. J. **Marginalia: Readers Writing in Books**.
-Yale University Press, 2001.

-*From Wikipedia* — "Catherine C. Marshall, doing research on the future of [user interface](https://en.wikipedia.org/wiki/User_interface "User interface") design, has studied the phenomenon of user annotation of texts.
-She discovered that in several university departments, students would scour the piles of textbooks at used book dealers for consistently annotated copies.
-The students had a good appreciation for their predecessors' distillation of knowledge.
-In recent years, the marginalia left behind by university students as they engage with library textbooks has also been a topic of interest to sociologists looking to understand the experience of being a university student.
-See [*Marginalia*](https://en.wikipedia.org/wiki/Marginalia), notes [8](https://en.wikipedia.org/wiki/Marginalia#cite_note-8), [9](https://en.swikipedia.org/wiki/Marginalia#cite_note-9), [10](https://en.wikipedia.org/wiki/Marginalia#cite_note-10), [11](https://en.wikipedia.org/wiki/Marginalia#cite_note-11) and [12](https://en.wikipedia.org/wiki/Marginalia#cite_note-12)".
+## Public Meshes

+The open nature of annotations naturally allows books and meshes to be referenced in other books and meshes.
+All public user contributions, even if minimal, can be aggregated to — or accessed from — other meshes, which can be shared, ranked, combined with other notes and commented like books.

+---

 **Contributions** here the name *Ampersand* shows its meaning.
 In the [OAF](oaf.md) format, the book author acts as a *spark*, a *conversation starter*, who doesn't even need to be central.
 A reader's work can be even bigger or more comprehensive than the original book its [mesh](mesh.md) is based upon, just like what happens in modern genres like *fanfic* or in collaborative books/blogs like “The Martian”, in which the commenting community has a strong influence over the work.
 Unlike this kind of blog that become books (and films, like *Julie&Julia*) authors don't keep all the glory for themselves.
 Readers/collaborators can cooperate with any amount of public meshes, texts and/or media.